ecg-marktplaats/marktplaats-api-guidelines/source/99-todo.rst

   #.
 Have discussion with stakeholders within ECG, A: Erik v.O., I: Ky, and people from versioning discussion.

 * Lots of little edits (see list below)
-* Much more details around security (authenticatie, delegation, authorisatie)
+* Much more details around security (authentication, delegation, authorisation)
 * Add more clarity around having multiple APIs acting together as one
+* Define a change procedure for these guidelines.
+* Recommendations for (semi-)public developer portal.
 * Consider adding information on testing
-* Define a change procedure for these guidelines.
+* Volume filtering.
+* Bulk endpoint for mobile optimizations.
+* Streaming endpoints.

 * JSONP
 * CORS?